 But let’s see if we can actually get something useful from this.
 When looking at the raw data, you can see that one data point really stands out, and it certainly is not meat versus vegetable protein.
 The data point that really drives the results is the processed meats.
 There seems to be a huge disadvantage to eating processed meat.
 Does that make sense?
 Sure.

 Let’s consider fresh meat and bologna.
 How are processed meats made?
-Well, you take the worst, most horrible cuts of meat imaginable, grind it up so that you can’t recognize all the yucky parts that went into it (lungs, hooves, noses etc) and then shove in lots of sugar, chemicals and lots of seasonings, including MSG and other stuff to cover all the terrible flavours.
-Then you shape it into something that looks vaguely like meat (sausages, sliced meats), package it nicely and then advertise the hell out of it.
+Well, you take the worst cuts of meat imaginable, grind it up so that you can’t recognize all the parts that went into it (lungs, hooves, noses etc) and then shove in lots of sugar, chemicals and lots of seasonings, including MSG and other stuff to cover all the flavours.
+Then you shape it into something that looks vaguely like meat (sausages, sliced meats), package it nicely and then advertise it.
 If you knew how they made hot dogs, you wouldn’t eat it.

 So, in this bologna, which looks appetizingly like sliced turkey or chicken, it actually contains corn syrup, sodium lactate, sodium phosphates, autolyzed yeast, sodium dictate, sodium erythorbate (made from sugar), sodium nitrite, dextrose extractives, potassium phosphate, sugar, and potassium chloride.
 But here’s the secret.
 Corn syrup is sugar. dextrose extractives is sugar, sugar is sugar – this ingredient shows up 3 times in the list.
 Autolyzed yeast is MSG.
 It’s all sugar and MSG to make things taste good.

-Does it seem reasonable to lump this unholy meat concoction together with grass-fed fresh beef?
+Does it seem reasonable to lump this meat concoction together with grass-fed fresh beef?
 Hardly.
 This brings us back to one of the key messages of LCHF.
 Eat real food.
 Don’t eat processed carbohydrates.
 But also just as important, don’t eat processed meat or oil either.
-Processed vegetable oils are not the same as natural fats.

 So here’s the real lesson from this study.